codesqueak/KubernetesPi/README.md

 # Kubernetes Raspberry Pi Cluster

-This guide covers the construction, installation and use of a Kubernetes Cluster hosted on a set of Raspbeey Pi computers.
+This guide covers the construction, installation and use of a Kubernetes Cluster hosted on a set of Raspberry Pi computers.

 One I build earlier ...
 <p align="center">